torquebox/torquebox.org/news/2011-07-11-infinispan-as-nosql-store.md

 [ActiveRecord]: https://issues.jboss.org/browse/TORQUE-393
 [community page]: http://torquebox.org/community/

-# Introduction

 We've mentioned Infinispan a lot on this blog.
 That's because we think it's fantastic.
 If you're new to Infinispan, you should definitely check it out.
-It's a 100% Open Source, highly scalable data grid, with multiple language bindings and a remote protocol that opens it's awesomeness up to anything that can communicate over a network.
+It's a 100% Open Source, highly scalable data grid, with multiple language bindings and a remote protocol that opens its awesomeness up to anything that can communicate over a network.

 Jim Crossley was the first to take advantage of Infinispan by